-Protecting your personal information is extremely important to IVG Group.
+Protecting your personal information is extremely important to Inspired Villages.
 It’s especially important for a company like ours, as our customers trust us to look after their personal data.

 The way we collect and share your information is equally important.
 Our customers expect us to manage their information privately and securely.
 If we don’t, they’ll lose their trust in us.

 This policy tells you how we collect and process your personal information.
 Please take a few minutes to read it, and show it to anyone else connected to the policy.

 When we talk about personal information we mean information about an individual that can identify them, like their name, address, e-mail address, telephone number and financial details.
 It can relate to customers, employees, shareholders, business contacts and suppliers.
 Any reference to “information” or “data” in this policy is a reference to personal information about a living individual.

 We may collect and process the following personal information about you:

 |Type of data||Description||

 Examples of how we use it

 Consent & preferences

 - Information you give us directly (when you fill in forms or contact us by phone, e-mail etc.).